ezhurik/Twitter-app/README.md

 ## Notes

 ```
-Replace your consumer key, consumer secret key and callback url in the config file.
+Replace your consumer key, consumer secret key and callback url in the constants.php file.
 ```
 ## Maintainer